mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

     * Many connectors
     * Implement Guardrails
     * Implement responses fallback on plugins, or on LLM answers
+* Q Apps on top of Q for Business

 ## Q for developers